zmillman/style-guide/javascript.md

   - `new Object`
   - `__proto__`
   - Modifying native objects or their prototypes
-  - The comma operator, except in `for` loop statements
+  - The comma operator, except with `for` loops
   - Bit math and clever optimizations

 ### Gotchas

 JavaScript is full of them!
 Avoid being clever.
-If you wonder whether something works the way you wrote it, rewrite it with simpler syntax.
+If you wonder whether something works or need to read a line twice, rewrite with simpler syntax.

 Avoid declaring functions inside of a block, such as a conditional.
 This is undefined behavior, and browsers handle it differently.
 Instead, assign the function to a variable.